 - 1. The CHARM-EU JVAO office must record the individual study results of the students and make them available through the student information system. - 2.
 The study results are also be recorded in the official student record of the CHARM-EU university partners. - 3.
-A certified student progress file can be obtained from the CHARM-EU JVAO office.
+A certified student transcript of records can be obtained from the CHARM-EU JVAO office.